Wole Lagunju (1966- )

 Bio

-Wole was awarded a Phillip Ravenhill Fellowship by UCLA in 2006, and a Pollock Krasner award in 2009.
-He currently lives in the United States of America, with his works included in the Denver Art Museum, St Louis Art Museum and the World Bank, amongst others.
+Lagunju was awarded a Philip L. Ravenhill Fellowship by UCLA in 2006, the Pollock Krasner award in 2009 and the Northern Trust prize in 2023.
+He currently lives in the United States of America, with his works included in the Denver Art Museum, St Louis Art Museum, The Indianapolis Museum of Art at Newfields, The Toledo Museum, Norval Foundation Homestead Collection, The Virginia Museum of Fine Art, and the World Bank, amongst others.

 “My paintings of Yoruba Gelede masks juxtaposed with classical and iconic Western imagery explore the notions of race, femininity, womanhood and sexuality.
 They are also meant to be contemporary redefinitions of traditional Yoruba visual art.
 Gelede (Ge means to ‘pet or tenderly deal with’; ele refers to a woman’s genitalia and de, ‘to soften them with gentleness’) is a male dance by which men celebrate women, their physical attributes, sacred powers and motherhood.
 I have chosen, therefore, to celebrate the masks by making visual compositions of ‘new’ Gelede masquerades dressed in the ceremonial regalia of the Western world.
 In doing this, I mean to critique, racial and cultural stereotypes and ideology.
 These are values and stereotypes that generate assumptions of a dominant cultural prerogative and singular historical perspective within issues of power, gender, and identity.” - Wole Lagunju